 How does Community Insight account for the difference between the 2001 and 2011 areas?

 - For the >95% of areas that are unchanged, published data can be used as needed for both the old or new geographies.

-We are keen to constantly improve Community Insight to match your needs.
-Although users have not told us that moving to 2011 geographies is a high priority, if this issue causes you a significant headache then let us know.
+We are keen to constantly improve Community Insight to match your needs, which is why we have updated our geographies from using 2001 boundaries to using 2011 boundaries.
+If you are looking to create areas using 2001 geographies specifically, and this issue causes you a significant headache, then let us know.
 We would love to hear from you, so please do share how you approach the different geographies in your own work or let us know what you’d like to see developed next for Community Insight.